sujit70777/Awsome-Mobile-App-Development/README.md

 - [ApplicationCoordinator](https://github.com/AndreyPanov/ApplicationCoordinator) - Coordinator is an object that handles navigation flow and shares flow’s handling for the next coordinator after switching on the next chain.
 - [Appz](https://github.com/SwiftKitz/Appz) - Easily launch and deeplink into external applications, falling back to web if not installed.
+- [Composable Navigator](https://github.com/Bahn-X/swift-composable-navigator) - An open source library for building deep-linkable SwiftUI applications with composition, testing and ergonomics in mind